lightward/mechanic-tasks/docs/maintain-inventory-for-a-product-bundle/README.md

 Notes:

-* Whenever this task runs, manual inventory updates to the bundle product will be overwritten.
+* Whenever this task runs, any inventory updates to the bundle product will be overwritten.
+For the purposes of this task, the bundle's inventory is exclusively derived from the inventory of its components.
+(This also means that this task does not support "nested" bundles, in which a bundle component product is itself a bundle managed by another copy of this task.)
 * Feel free to manually adjust inventory for component products.
 The bundle product's inventory will be synced appropriately.
 * Use the "Inventory buffer quantity" option to artificially keep the bundle product's inventory lower than the actual available quantity.